ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/X1wBFVP.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Like before, type Virtual networks in the search bar.
+1.  <b>Navigate: </b>Enter "Resource groups" into the search bar and click on the corresponding icon.
+Confirmation that you're on the right page will be shown with text highlighted in yellow.
-2. The create button is to create a new virtual network.
+2.  <b>Create Button: </b>Creates a new virtual network.
-3. The refresh button is to update the list of existing virtual networks.
+3.  <b>Refresh Button: </b>Updates the list of existing virtual networks.
-4. This is the list of existing virtual networks.
+4.  <b>Alternative Create Button: </b>Shows up when there are no items in the resource group list.
-5. This is the notification button to see the status of the new virtual network that is being created.
+5.  <b>Notification Button: </b>Shows status of new virtual network creation.
-6. When clicking on an individual vnet, a delete option appears here to be able to remove said vnet.
+6.  <b>Delete Option: </b>Appears when clicking on an individual virtual network to remove it.

 <h2>Virtual Machines Section</h2>